MCP-Mirror/rgarcia_mcp-server-server/README.md

 # mcp-server-server

-This repo is a proof of concept MCP server that lets you spin up ... other MCP servers.
+This repo is a proof of concept MCP server that exposes another stdio MCP server over a websocket.

 ## But...why?